MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 ---
 title: Getting started with Authentication
 titleSuffix: Azure Developer Center
-description: The Microsoft identity platform allows a JavaScript developer to authenticate and authorize user identity in your browser, server or serverless application.
+description: The Microsoft identity platform allows a JavaScript developer to authenticate and authorize user identity in your browser, server, or serverless application.
 ms.topic: how-to
 ms.date: 05/27/2021
 ms.custom: devx-track-js